santhtadi/elastic-run-hackathon/README.md

 To solve this, we used a [depth estimation model](https://docs.openvino.ai/2021.1/omz_models_public_midasnet_midasnet.html)

 ![masked image](./readme_images/depth_estimation.jpeg)

+Inference code for depth estimation can be found at [estimate_depth.py](./pipeline/estimate_depth.py)

 The inference code for region proposal can be found at [region_proposal.py](./pipeline/region_proposal.py)